 Where I live in Manhattan, we have a nice diversity of ages – lots of young people, families and loads of seniors.
 It makes for intergenerational friendships and I like it.
 However it’s mainly the seniors who populate the local buses.
 The bus drivers are good about easing the way for their passengers to board by lowering the front step.
-It’s appreciated and since it only entails pressing a button, it’s quite literally no problem for the driver.
+People appreciate that and since it only entails he press a button, it’s quite literally no problem for the driver.

 On a recent evening I waited at a bus stop with quite a few seniors.
 The doors opened but the step wasn’t lowered.
 I watched as one by one, people hoisted themselves up the high step and onto the bus.
 At the time it seemed not so nice and yet everyone managed, and maybe even felt good about the bit of exercise and the accomplishment.

 Nevertheless I was bothered by it, and for my entire ride I wondered about this sweet-faced driver and why he would compel his older passengers to exert themselves that way.
 Was something sinister lurking behind his engaging smile?
 Did he dislike the elderly?
 I wondered whether he would have lowered the step had someone really struggled.
 I never found out.
 But I did find out something else.

 As I left the bus through the front door, as most New Yorkers do, I threw out my usual “thank you” to the driver.
 He threw back a jovial “you’re welcome!”
 And that’s when I decided…